 - Increase energy consumption and environmental impact, as they require constant power and connectivity, and they can generate electronic waste and emissions.

-- Create social and ethical issues, such as digital addiction, social isolation, and human-machine interaction.
+- Create social and ethical issues like digital addiction, social isolation, and human-machine interaction.

 Industrial IoT

-Industrial IoT devices are used for industrial or business applications to improve efficiency, productivity, quality, and safety in various sectors.
-Some examples of industrial IoT devices are sensors, actuators, robots, drones, and more.
-These devices can monitor and control physical processes, such as manufacturing, agriculture, energy, transportation, etc. Industrial IoT devices can also collect and analyze data about the systems’ performance, condition, and environment and provide insights or actions.
+Industrial IoT devices, like sensors, actuators, robots, and drones, enhance efficiency and safety across sectors such as manufacturing, agriculture, transportation, etc. Industrial IoT devices can also collect and analyze data about the systems’ performance, condition, and environment and provide insights or actions.

 Read more: IoT in Manufacturing: 8 Trending And Use Cases In 2023